 - BLDG3001 Structures and Drafting 3

-The student continues to study structural problems relating to the current core project assignment and prepares framing diagrams and structural details.
-Software for calculation an d analysis are introduced.
+- Students continue to study structural problems relating to the current core project assignment and prepare framing diagrams and structural details.
+Software for calculation and analysis are introduced.

 - ARCH3001 Studio Project 2

-Students develop construction documents using advanced CAD techniques for the project designed in Core Project 1.
+- Students develop construction documents using advanced CAD techniques for the project designed in Studio Project 1.
 The design development of the interior, detailed cost estimates and specifications are produced, and presentation techniques using new media, including 3D computer modelling, are used.